Best Montessori Toys for 2 Year Olds That Actually Build Focus & Independent Play

 • purposeful

-• not overwhelming
+• not overly noisy or overwhelming

 See more ideas here: